Perfect World Pictures

-Perfect World Pictures (PWPIC) is a Chinese and American entertainment company.
+Perfect World Pictures (PWPIC) is a Chinese entertainment company.
 Founded in 2008, it engages in the production, distribution and marketing of film and television content, content related advertising, merchandising business, and talent management business, as well as investment.

-At the start of 2016, Perfect World announced a long term co-financing deal with Universal Pictures, which represents the first time a Chinese company has directly invested in a multi-year slate deal with a major American studio. as of 2023, Perfect World had reached up 50 films with Universal Pictures (leaving The Hunt uncredited) their partnership is unknown.
+In late 2015, Perfect World commenced a long term co-financing deal with Universal Pictures, which represents the first time a Chinese company has directly invested in a multi-year slate deal with a major American studio.

 PWPIC trades on the Shenzhen Stock Exchange in China under Ticker 002624.